Joe Rogan Onnit creatine 5 g: What science actually shows

 What to do about it

 Get testing through a primary care clinician, a urologist/endocrinologist, a sports medicine clinician, or a reputable lab service that includes clinician review.
-If your goal is hormone optimization (not just “normal”), make sure you have follow-up arranged to interpret results in context and plan next steps rather than chasing single numbers.
-If you want a more comprehensive, guideline-based workup, look for a clinic that documents symptoms, repeats early-morning testing with reliable assays, evaluates reversible causes, and provides a clear safety monitoring plan with follow-up (for example hematocrit/hemoglobin, PSA when appropriate, lipids, blood pressure, and re-check labs after changes).
+If your goal is evaluation and treatment of documented symptomatic hypogonadism, make sure you have follow-up arranged to interpret results in context and plan next steps rather than chasing single numbers.
+If you want a more comprehensive, guideline-based workup, look for a clinic or clinician that documents symptoms, repeats early-morning testing with reliable assays, includes total testosterone by LC-MS/MS and direct free testosterone by Equilibrium Dialysis alongside LH and FSH, evaluates reversible causes, and provides a clear safety monitoring plan with follow-up (for example hematocrit/hemoglobin, PSA when appropriate, lipids, blood pressure, and re-check labs after changes).

-- Build the foundation: If you have symptoms consistent with hypogonadism, start with the basics: sleep, resistance training, adequate calories and protein, and addressing reversible factors (medications, alcohol, obesity, untreated sleep apnea).
-For diagnosis, guidelines generally recommend confirming low testosterone with at least two early morning total testosterone measurements (and considering free testosterone in select situations), interpreted using your lab’s reference ranges and a clinical assessment of symptoms.[6],[7] If low testosterone is confirmed, a clinician typically evaluates whether the pattern suggests primary vs secondary hypogonadism (often using LH/FSH and targeted testing as indicated).[6],[7] Evidence suggests that men with symptoms and unequivocally low testosterone on repeated morning testing are the most likely to benefit from testosterone therapy, while men with borderline or inconsistent results often benefit from repeat testing and addressing reversible contributors before making long-term treatment decisions.[6],[7]
+2. Build the foundation: If you have symptoms consistent with hypogonadism, start with the basics: sleep, resistance training, adequate calories and protein, and addressing reversible factors (medications, alcohol, obesity, untreated sleep apnea).
+For diagnosis, male hypogonadism requires persistent symptoms plus at least two early morning testosterone measurements on different days.
+Using Veedma’s thresholds, total testosterone below about 350 ng/dL or free testosterone below about 100 pg/mL (10 ng/dL) is generally low, while roughly 350 to 450 ng/dL is borderline and needs symptom correlation rather than automatic treatment; diagnosis and treatment decisions rely on persistent symptoms plus repeat early-morning total testosterone by LC-MS/MS and direct free testosterone by Equilibrium Dialysis, with LH and FSH measured at the same time.[6]
+[7] If low testosterone is confirmed, a clinician typically evaluates whether the pattern suggests primary vs secondary hypogonadism (often using LH/FSH and targeted testing as indicated).[6]
+[7] Evidence suggests that men with symptoms and unequivocally low testosterone on repeated morning testing are the most likely to benefit from testosterone therapy, while men with borderline or inconsistent results often benefit from repeat testing and addressing reversible contributors before making long-term treatment decisions.[6]
+[7]

 Treatment is individualized and must be guided by a licensed prescribing clinician.
 For many men, the first decision is fertility.
 If your labs show low testosterone with low or inappropriately normal LH/FSH (a pattern consistent with secondary hypogonadism) and you want to preserve fertility, a urologist or endocrinologist can help determine whether reversible factors, further evaluation (for example prolactin testing or pituitary assessment when indicated), and fertility-preserving medical approaches are appropriate.
-In select cases, specialists may use medications such as hCG or SERMs (for example clomiphene or enclomiphene).
-These approaches are often off-label in many regions, and there is no single LH cutoff that mandates a specific medication.
-They require a full workup, shared decision-making, and close monitoring for benefits, side effects, and lab changes.[6],[7] When testosterone replacement is clinically indicated, testosterone formulations such as testosterone cypionate may be used under structured monitoring and dose adjustments, with clear discussion of risks like erythrocytosis, acne, edema, worsening untreated sleep apnea, and infertility.[6],[7]
+In select cases, specialists may use Enclomiphene as the preferred first-line option for secondary or functional hypogonadism, especially when fertility or testicular function matters, and/or hCG to support endogenous production rather than starting testosterone replacement.
+These uses may be off-label depending on jurisdiction and require informed consent, clear goals, and close monitoring for benefits, side effects, and lab changes.[6]
+[7] When testosterone replacement is clinically indicated, testosterone formulations such as testosterone cypionate may be used under structured monitoring and dose adjustments, with clear discussion of risks like erythrocytosis, acne, edema, worsening untreated sleep apnea, and infertility.[6]
+[7]

 Myth vs fact